Westminster Shorter Catechism

 A. The eighth commandment requires the lawful procuring and furthering the wealth and outward estate of ourselves and others.

 Q. 75.
 What is forbidden in the eighth commandment?

-The eighth commandment forbids whatever does or may unjustly hinder our own or our neighbour’s wealth and material well-being.[a]
+A. The eighth commandment forbids whatsoever doth or may unjustly hinder our own or our neighbor's wealth or outward estate.